intel/opencl-clang/README.md

 ### In-tree build

-Before the build all dependencies must be downloaded and layed out as the
+Before the build all dependencies must be downloaded and laid out as follows:
-following:

 ```
 <workspace>